 A: The services the core offers are carefully chosen to balance the needs of researchers at UTSW with resources such as instrumentation, staff time etc. We can’t offer all proteomics techniques as a service, but will regularly review those which we can offer, and are willing to discuss collaborative arrangements with some users who have specific requirements.
 The majority of experiments can be performed using our in-gel services – contact us and we’ll discuss how we can fit your experiment to our services.

 Q: I read about X in a paper – can you do it?

 A: Probably – most proteomics workflows described in papers can be adapted to our in-gel services.
 Contact us to discuss your experiment.

 Q: Your online systems are too complicated, can I just bring my sample to the lab to submit it?

-A: Sorry, you must enter your sample submissions online using our PSMS system.
+A: Sorry, you must enter your sample submissions online using our iLab system.
 We enforce this policy so we can track samples easily in busy periods.
-The system generates unique sample IDs so we don’t mix-up your samples with those of others.
-PSMS also lets us manage billing easily – less staff time equals cheaper prices for analyses.
+The system generates unique sample IDs so we don’t mix-up your samples with those of others. iLab also lets us manage billing easily – less staff time equals cheaper prices for analyses.

-Q: I’m in a hurry – can I provide you my subledger number after submitting my samples?
+Q: I’m in a hurry – can I enter my samples in iLab after submitting my samples?

 A: No. We require each sample to be added to iLab before submission in order to obtain the unique ID number provided by iLab for tracking purposes and so we can have the billing information before we begin to process the samples.